 The information used as input data was a large volume of seismic data related to the Argentina offshore areas acquired by GeoGrid specialists on a visit to ION (Houston, Texas), as well as public information, along with data from the Argentinian geological central and regional funds.
 The storage of Argentinian G&G data for each province comes under the jurisdiction of the federal government and Secretariats of Energy of each individual province.
 In July 2015, in order to obtain the data, a group of GeoGrid employees held several meetings with the government and petroleum business authorities such as: Hydrocarbon Department of the Energy Secretariat of Energy in the Ministry of Planning; ENAR S.A, the company that controls the Argentinian data bank; regional governments and ministries, geological funds located in Buenos Aires, Ushuaia (Tierra del Fuego province), Rio Gallegos (Santa Cruz province), Comodoro Rivadavia (Chubut province), and Salta (Salta province).

-Petroleum systems modeling was performed on domestic software package “Sedim”.
+Petroleum systems modelling was performed on domestic software package “Sedim”.

-It was the first time that 3D basin modeling for the territory under survey had been performed.
+It was the first time that 3D basin modelling for the territory under survey had been performed.

 The results were used to analyze the current state of Argentinian sedimentary basins petroleum systems evolution; to quantify the petroleum potential of the basins, identify several prospects for which geological risks were assessed, along with economic efficiency of carrying out exploration.